no-silo/stash-design/README.md

 The `stash` type system will be extensible with plugins.
 Possible types:

+  * `graph`: create a graph of page relationships via graphviz
+  * `sketch`: Processing-like sketch-coding
   * `tree`: display a customisable tree summary of all descendant pages
-  * `sketch`: Processing-like sketch-coding

 ### `meta.info`

 A document's optional `meta.info` file contains strucuted metadata describing the document.
 Data inside `meta.info` forms the basis of the structured data that can be queried by the `stash` client library.